Meet KiOwana Eunique Phillips

 KiOwana enjoys giving back to the community.
 She does this by holding her annual Team Phillips Back to School Blessing.
 She donates new backpacks filled with school supplies to families in need across the United States each school year.
 KiOwana also holds an annual ‘Steps 4 Khaleb Challenge’.
 Khaleb is their oldest son, diagnosed with Moebius Syndrome at birth.
 This challenge encourages everyone worldwide to get active with their families by getting as many steps in as possible.
 ‘Steps 4 Khaleb Challenge’ raises money for the Moebius Syndrome Foundation.
 She holds an annual Moebius Syndrome Gathering where other Moebius Syndrome families meet up and fellowship.
 KiOwana and her family also support their community by providing Holiday Blessing Bags every year to a homeless shelter in the local area during the holidays.

 Whether her Wonder Woman cape is on or off, KiOwanas’ family is her priority.
 She and her husband understand the importance of family time and influence in their boys’ lives.
 This is why they continue to teach them love, the importance of family, and foundation life skills to set them up for success in the future (Proverbs 22:6).
 From having a personal relationship with God to financial management to education to experiencing the world through travel, to healthy expression/emotion, to independence and self-advocating, making their children aware of decision making is vital in parenting.

 Even though it seems she does a lot, KiOwana knows the value of time.
-She enjoys spending time with her family, long-distance running, helping others, cooking, trying new foods (sushi is her favorite), reading, learning new things, and metacognition.
+She enjoys spending time with her family, long-distance running, trap shooting competitions, helping others, cooking, trying new foods (sushi is her favorite), reading, and learning new things.
 Everyone is busy doing something.